ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

   aggregated into an output.
 * `batch_window`: The batch window, i.e., the minimum time difference between the oldest and newest report in a batch.
-* `proto`: The PA protocol, e.g., Prio or Hits.
+* `proto`: The PDA protocol, e.g., Prio or Hits.
 The rest of the structure contains the protocol specific parameters.

-Each task has a unique *task id* derived from the PA parameters:
+Each task has a unique *task id* derived from the PDA parameters:

 ~~~
-opaque PATaskID[32];
+opaque PDATaskID[32];
 ~~~

 The task id is derived using the following procedure.
 [TODO: Specify derivation